Jesus Christ: A Portrait of Altruism

 "No man takes it from me," it was his choice!
 God did not order him, God asked him to lay down his life.
 Just like it was the choice of the firefighters on 9/11.
 They did not have to run into a building that was burning and on the verge of collapse and Jesus did not have to act to save the world by turning his pure and innocent life over to the Devil's men.

 And while he yet spake, lo, Judas, one of the twelve, came, and with him a great multitude with swords and staves, from the chief priests and elders of the people.
 Now he that betrayed him gave them a sign, saying, Whomsoever I shall kiss, that same is he: hold him fast.
 And forthwith he came to Jesus, and said, Hail, master; and kissed him.

 And Jesus said unto him, Friend, wherefore art thou come?
 Then came they, and laid hands on Jesus and took him.
 And, behold, one of them which were with Jesus stretched out his hand, and drew his sword, and struck a servant of the high priest's, and smote off his ear.
 Then said Jesus unto him, put up again thy sword into his place: for all they that take the sword shall perish with the sword.

 The Gospel of John tells us that it was Peter who drew his sword and cut off the man's ear and the Gospel of Luke tells us Jesus reached out and healed the man's ear.
 Even when he is illegally and wrongfully arrested, Jesus acts to benefit another by healing the ear of one that came to take him.

-Jesus didn't need Peter's sword.
+Jesus did not need Peter's sword.
 Had Jesus chosen to fight his arrest, he had all the help he would have required at his disposal.

 Thinkest thou that I cannot now pray to my Father, and he shall presently give me more than twelve legions of angels?